for foreign postdoctoral fellows

 Postdoctoral fellows are entitled to the benefits of the Quebec provincial health insurance three months after their arrival.
 Provincial health insurance is provided by the Régie de l'assurance maladie du Québec (RAMQ).
 The three-month delay is a " waiting period ".

-In principle, it is the responsibility of the postdoctoral fellow to obtain private insurance for this period of time.
+Is the RAMQ health insurance coverage sufficient?
+We advise that you obtain information on the RAMQ basic health coverage from the Canadian embassy or consulate.
+You may decide that you need to purchase additional coverage.
+Please consult the postdoctoral guide for more information.
+What happens during the first three months?
+In principle, it is the responsibility of the postdoctoral fellow to obtain private insurance for this period.
 In some cases, an agreement may exist between Québec and your country which would permit you to benefit from RAMQ coverage from the time of your arrival.
 Please check with the Canadian authorities if there is an agreement.
-If there is no such agreement, please note that some universities, including the Université de Montréal and McGill University, will cover your health insurance expenses during the first three months.
+The RAMQ website also contains official documentation in French and in English.

 4) Documents you will need to provide